Sponsor

 Ratings Of Tertiary Winding

-The rating of a tertiary winding depends on the specific application and the needs of the system.
 The rating of the tertiary winding is typically determined based on factors such as the voltage level, the load requirements, and the power factor of the system.
-Tertiary windings are generally designed to handle a smaller amount of power than the primary and secondary windings, as their primary function is to provide additional voltage or to perform specific functions such as voltage stabilization, reactive power compensation, or harmonic filtering.
 The rating of the tertiary winding is usually specified by the manufacturer based on the requirements of the application.

 Post a Comment